sigmasaur/AwSW-it/README.md

 * At line 732, 938: Rendered *children* as *cubs*.
 * At line 801: *20* → *twenty*, for elegance.
 * At line 803, 888, 965: Note that wrong answers to `Anna`'s questions seem to be undo-able.
-* At line 932: Corrected uppercase letter to lowercase.
+* At line 932: Corrected uppercase letter to lowercase after colon.
 * At line 963, 965: *#1* → *one*, for elegance.
 * At line 963, 965: *#2* → *two*, for elegance.
 * At line 963, 965, 978, 989: *#3* → *three*/*third*, for elegance.